michaelhush/M-LOOP/docs/tutorials.rst

 	import numpy as np
 	import time

-The first group of imports are just for python 2 compatability.
-M-LOOP is targetted at python3, but has been designed to be bilingual.
+The first group of imports are just for python 2 compatibility.
+M-LOOP is targeted at python3, but has been designed to be bilingual.
 These imports ensure backward compatibility.

-The second group of imports the most important modules M-LOOP needs to run.
-The interfaces and controllers modules are essential, while the visulizations module is only needed if you want to view your data afterwards.
+The second group of imports are the most important modules M-LOOP needs to run.
+The interfaces and controllers modules are essential, while the visualizations module is only needed if you want to view your data afterwards.

-Lastly you can add any other imports you may need.
+Lastly, you can add any other imports you may need.

 Custom Interface
 ----------------

 M-LOOP takes an object oriented approach to controlling the experiment.
 This is different than the functional approach taken by other optimization packages, like scipy.
-When using M-LOOP you must make your own class that inherents from the Interface class in M-LOOP.
-This class must implement a method called get_next_cost_dict that takes a set of parameters, runs your experiment and then returns the appropriate cost and uncertainty.
+When using M-LOOP you must make your own class that inherits from the Interface class in M-LOOP.
+This class must implement a method called *get_next_cost_dict* that takes a set of parameters, runs your experiment and then returns the appropriate cost and uncertainty.

 An example of the simplest implementation of a custom interface is provided below ::

-	#Declare your custom class that inherets from the Interface class
+	#Declare your custom class that inherits from the Interface class
 	class SimpleInterface(mli.Interface):

 		#the method that runs the experiment given a set of parameters and returns a cost
 		def get_next_cost_dict(self,params_dict):

 			#The parameters come in a dictionary and are provided in a numpy array
-			params = params_dict['params']
+			params = params_dict['params']pre-calculate

 			#Here you can include the code to run your experiment given a particular set of parameters
 			#For this example we just evaluate a simple function